jjcoronal/portf0lio/page-1.md

 ##### Introduction

 A participatory systems map built from waste perception and management in De Wallen, Amsterdam.
-Working with +30 stakeholder interviews from residents, workers, and municipal stakeholders, the project produced a system map and typology matrix that gave policymakers and researchers a visual tool to understand how the waste system actually operates on the street, bridging the gap between designed infrastructure and lived reality.
+Working with +30 stakeholder interviews from residents, workers, and municipal stakeholders, the project produced a system map and typology matrix that gave policymakers and researchers a visual tool to understand how the waste system really operates on the street, bridging the gap between designed infrastructure and lived reality.

 ##### Documentary